SuperIRis/personal-website-update-2022/README.md

 Run the site in dev mode with gulp serve (live reload, JS and SASS transpiling) Build the site for prod with gulp build (copy static files to dist / babelify, concat, and uglify JS / transpile, concat, and minify CSS)

+NOTEs as of 11/11

+Fixed:

+- ✔︎ Video load
+- Buttons not working (this is part of the main loading logic)
+- ✔︎ Next button hover effect not working
+- ✔︎ Extra info not working
+- ✔︎ Images not sliding
+  Next:
+  - Refactor of project
+  - Main loading logic

+NOTEs as of 9/11

+- Started working on project
+- Populated data, mostly working
+  Next:
+  - Video load
+  - Buttons not working
+  - Next button hover effect not working
+  - Extra info not working
+  - Images not sliding

 NOTES as of 8/11

 - Finished projects